rust-lang/rust-forge/src/compiler/reviews.md

 - 1000
     - Absolutely critical fixes
     - Release promotions

+When setting a priority, include a short reason in the approval comment explaining why you have chosen this when it is not obvious.

 ### Expectations for r+
 bors privileges are binary: the bot doesn't know which code you are familiar with and what code